mikaeljan/CartoTest/README.md

 5. I would speak with the designer team to discuss how would they like to have side bar navigation menu handled in mobile sizes.<br>
 While the workings of the header menu seems ok, the workings of a side bar menu is in question (push the content away/overlaps the content, where in the overlay would it be located?)

+6. Express.js supports error handling if you access an non-accessible link (e.g. 404)

 ## Further implementations
 1. Add JS to implement menus interactions (dropdowns etc.).
 Use JS for toggling classes (hidden menu/shown menu.
 Not really a fan of just CSS way of handling this).

-2. In Express.js implement error handling (wrong /route would show basic template with error layout )

-3. Use another MVC framework (Vue,Backbone,KO...) for a site with more dynamic flow.
+2. Use another MVC framework (Vue,Backbone,KO...) for a site with more dynamic flow.

 ## Contact
 For any questions, please feel free to contact me:<br />